-Customize a Colorado commercial lease agreement (above) and read further about required disclosures in Colorado, optional addendums by business type, and what Colorado landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Colorado commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Colorado landlord tenant laws apply to commercial lease agreements.

 Click here to view/download the direct PDF file.

 In the state of Colorado, many businesses will join into a commercial lease with a landlord because they need their business to have a face.
 This is a very important thing to consider when you own a business, and the lease is going to be very similar to a residential rental agreement that you may have.
 This type of agreement is typically set for a longer term than others, and if the tenant has a low credit score, a guarantor may be required to get the rental agreement started.

 Guarantees, Disclosures, and Additional Concerns

 Any lease that is written up for commercial purposes needs to include all of the essential disclosures and guarantees that are included in the agreement.
 Both parties must read and make sure that the documents are fully understood before the agreement is signed.

 When an agreement of this type is written, the type of business that is going to be done on the property will need to be listed on the lease.
 This is to prevent the landlord from being liable for the tenant selling items that do not fall into the same category.
 Tenants will most likely want to keep a broader category on the lease so that they have more options without breaching the contract.
 The landlord will prefer a more narrow, restrictive category to make sure that sales stay within the zoning regulations of the county.

 Rider for Food Use